 Easy Pork Chile Verde

-This is a favorite in our household.
-Sometimes we take the time to roast fresh tomatillos and onion to make homemade salsa and it is delicious.
+This Easy Pork Chile Verde is a favorite in our household.
+Sometimes we take the time to roast fresh tomatillos and onions to make homemade salsa, and it is delicious.
 However, you save so much time with the jarred tomatillo salsa and pre-shredded pork.
-Whenever I make pulled pork I do a huge 6 or 7-pound pork shoulder then freeze a few individual pounds to have it ready in the freezer for a quick meal.
-You can also find it in most grocery stores in the refrigerated area.
+Whenever I make pulled pork, I do a huge 6 or 7-pound pork shoulder, then freeze a few individual pounds to have it ready for a quick meal.
+You can also find it in most grocery stores in the refrigerated section.
 With some smart shopping, you can have this on the table in no time!

-• Whatever brand of salsa you buy just make sure there are not loads of ingredients.
-You are looking for simple here, tomatillo, chiles, and salt.
-I use Herez brand, you can find it in the international isle at the grocery.
+• Whatever brand of salsa you buy, just make sure there are not loads of ingredients.
+You are looking for simple, tomatillo, chiles, and salt.
+I use the Herez brand, you can find it in the international aisle at the grocery.

-• So you don’t have or like pork that’s fine, use a rotisserie or leftover chicken.
+• If you don’t have or like pork, that’s fine, use a rotisserie or leftover chicken.
 Not a meat eater…use some zucchini and mushrooms instead.
 Listen, you do you, it’s your kitchen!

-• We use turnips to keep the carbs low for us, I still have a few lbs to get to my goal.
-Feel free to use potatoes if that’s your thing but the turnips are really yummy!
+• We use turnips to keep the carbs low.
+Feel free to use potatoes if that’s your thing, but the turnips are really yummy!

-• I ended up using a total of 3 cups of water this specific time, it just looked a little too thick for my taste.
+• I ended up using a total of 3 cups of water.
+It just looked a little too thick for my taste.

 • I used anaheims but any long, slender, mild chile will work.